These Terms apply to Clients that the GDPR applies to. For the purposes of these Terms, the following capitalised words have the following meanings:

 This Exhibit A includes certain details of the Processing of the Personal Data as may be required by applicable Data Protection Laws.

-The subject matter and duration of the Processing of the Personal Data are set out in the Agreement.
+The subject matter and duration of the Processing of the Personal Data is the provision of the Services pursuant to the Agreement.

 Vista may access, collect and Process the Client’s Personal Data where Vista provides the Services to the Client pursuant to the Agreement, including where the Client provides Vista with access to the Client’s systems for the purposes of providing the Support Services.
 Where possible, the Parties will work together to ensure that Personal Data is anonymised by the Client prior to any transfer to Vista for Processing.
 Vista may also Process the Personal Data for the applicable purposes set out in clause 7.2 of the Standard Terms and for any additional purposes applicable to the SaaS Service as specified in the Key Terms.